gangaaram/carapark-availability-pipeline/README.md

 # Singapore Carpark Availability Data Pipeline
-An end-to-end data engineering project ran on GCP that collects real-time Singapore carpark availability data, processes and enriches it using SQL Joins, and serves the latest information through a frontend UI.
+An end-to-end data engineering project ran on GCP that collects real-time Singapore carpark availability data (1-minute refreshes), processes and enriches it using SQL Joins, and serves the latest information through a frontend UI.
+Give it a try [here](https://carpark-availability-tau.vercel.app/).

 ## Project Overview
 This project uses Singapore's open government data to build a pipeline that: